bacardi55/pimaton/README.md

   - ~~Print picture via cups~~
   - ~~Manage PiCamera configuration~~
 - v0.0.3 - GUI implementation (WIP, you can look at the [dedicated branch](https://git.bacardi55.org/bacardi55/pimaton/src/feature/%238-UI) to see it running (basic workflow works):
-  - Add optional GUI
+  - Add optional GUI:
       - ~~Implement basic UI with all screens (waiting, processing and thankyou screen)~~
       - ~~Touchscreen input to start process~~
       - Make it pretty (stuff I don't like/know how to do :P)
       - Put a picture (either 1st taken pic or an animated gif) on the processing screen
       - ~~Make all text configurable~~
       - Implement a "statistics" area in the header (eg: "X pic has been taken since Pimaton starter")
   - ~~Add PiCamera overlay (countdown between pictures)~~
   - ~~Implement multi input in in both TUI and GUI mode~~ (for now: 'keyboard' and/or 'gui' - only 'keyboard' is usable in TUI mode so far)
-  - Create pip package (should be already usable at this stage)
+  - Create pip package (will be usable (in a rough state) when tagging v0.0.3)
 - v0.0.4 - Hardware:
   - Add GPIO input option (might switch to v0.0.4)
   - Camera Flash capability